Ivo-Balbaert/The_Way_to_Mojo/book/5_Control_flow.md

 # 3
 ```

 The loop in line 1 goes from start 9 to end 0, step -3.
-The end value 0 is not included.
+The end value 0 is not included, so a range(n) goes from 0 to n-1.

 ## 5.3 Using while loops
 Just like in Python, you can make a loop with a condition through `while`: